Sparq-Holding-Inc/django-rundbg/README.md

 # django-rundbg

-Provides a lightweight development runserver on Werkzeug with a web-based debugger.
+Provides a lightweight development runserver on Werkzeug with a web-based debugger with support for REST APIs.

 ## Features
 - Friendly for API debugging, like Django Rest Framework.
 - Werkzeug [web-based debugger](http://werkzeug.pocoo.org/docs/0.11/debug/#using-the-debugger)

 ### :warning: Be very careful to keep this away from any production environment